-This document is intended to be used by bodies responsible for or involved with, ensuring successful outcomes in the process of procuring constructions in structural steel.
-These bodies may include entities such as Clients, Builders and Prime Contractors who are involved in the contracting of the design process and subcontracting of the fabricator and ancillary trades.
+This document is intended to be used by bodies responsible for or involved with, ensuring successful outcomes in the process of procuring for construction in structural steelwork.
+These bodies may include stakeholders such as Clients, Builders and Prime Contractors who are involved in the contracting of the design process and subcontracting of the fabricator and ancillary trades.

-The Australian Steel Institute has produced this document as Guidance to the understanding and use of the National Structural Steelwork Compliance Scheme (NSSCS).
-This scheme is based on the principles of the mandated CE Marking scheme in use throughout Europe, where structural steelwork is deemed a safety component and hence the compliance scheme has been legislated i.e. it is EU law
+The Australian Steel Institute has produced this document as guidance to the understanding and use of the National Structural Steelwork Compliance Scheme (NSSCS).
+This scheme is based on the principles of the mandated CE Marking scheme in use throughout Europe, where structural steelwork is deemed a safety critical component and hence the compliance scheme has been legislated i.e. it is EU law.

-In Australia the NSSCS is a voluntary and open scheme but has links to the WH&S Act through the Safe Design of Structures Code of Practice, where the stakeholder needs to demonstrate duty of care to ensure that their structure is safe, which logically includes ensuring the use of product compliant with the design specification and performance requirements of our national Standards.
+In Australia the NSSCS is a voluntary and open scheme but has links to the WH&S Act through the Safe Design of Structures Code of Practice, where the stakeholder needs to demonstrate duty of care to ensure that their structure is safe, which logically includes ensuring the use of product compliant with the design specification and performance requirements of our Australian Standards and National Construction Code (NCC).